cibgraphics/CSS-Style-Guide/README.md

 Do not use quotation marks for URL values.

-Exception: If you do need to use the @charset rule, use double quotation marks
+Exception: If you do need to use the @charset rule, use double quotation marks.

 ```css
 /* Not Recommend */